When you look outside this fall, don’t be surprised if you see more deer activity in your back yard.

 Perimeter Deer Fencing

-A good fence is the best way to keep deer away from your trees, shrubs and perennials.
-Any kind of fence will work, although most people choose “deer fencing,” a black mesh fence made from heavy-duty plastic that’s typically 7.5 feet tall.
+A good fence is the best way to keep deer away from your trees, shrubs, and perennials.
+Any kind of fence will work, although most people choose “deer fencing.”
+This is usually a black mesh fence made from heavy-duty plastic that’s typically 7.5 feet tall.

 However, keep in mind that deer are jumpers; in most situations, the fence needs to be at least eight feet tall to truly keep deer out.

 Fences can also be expensive, especially if you’re trying to protect a large area.
 And it’s not really practical to put a fence around every tree you want to protect from deer rubbing.